Chuck E. Cheese: Post-bankruptcy and new concepts

 In April 2023, the company began testing a small trampoline zone for children at the Brooklyn, New York location.
 As of 2024 it is installed in most of the company-owned United States and Canada locations.

 In June 2024, the company began testing a small obstacle course called the "Ninja Run" at the Grand Prairie, Texas location.
 Beginning in 2025, it will be installed in more locations in the US.

 In August 2024, the company announced a national tiered membership program.

 In September 2024, Chuck E. Cheese introduced a new concept at the Trumbull Mall, called Fun Spot Arcade.
 Fun Spot Arcade was described by officials as a mall arcade chain that would be "an exciting opportunity to expand beyond games for kids and offer experiences that appeal to a broader audience, including teens and young adults."

 In April 2025, the company announced that all 125 of its active play areas would be renamed from "Ninja Run" to "Chuck E.'s Superhero Playground".

 In May 2025, the company announced the launch of its "CEC Media Network", a digital out-of-home network featured in its venues.

 In June 2025, the company announced the launch of Chuck's Arcade, a chain of mall arcades marketed at adults and inspired by the history of the Chuck E. Cheese brand, with locations featuring classic arcade games, retro-themed merchandise and statues of the animatronic characters on display.
 A location in Kansas City, Missouri, branded as Chuck's Arcade and Pizzeria, features original artwork used in Chuck E. Cheese stores and a full food menu.
 All Fun Spot Arcade locations were converted to the Chuck's Arcade name, citing a lack of profitability from the Fun Spot Arcade name.
+As of July 2025, ten Chuck's Arcade locations were opened in malls across the United States.

 In August 2025, the company announced that they plan to open an active play center called "Chuck E. Cheese Adventure World", featuring larger versions of the Adventure Zones seen in standard Chuck E. Cheese locations.
-The company stated that the first location would be planned to open in November 2025 in Arlington, Texas.
+The first Adventure World location would open in November 2025 in Arlington, Texas.